omahs/dip/README.md

 - Virtual dom is 3x faster than React
 - Minimum bundle size is around 20x lighter than Electron (8 MB vs 160MB)

 Dioxus is a cross-platform declarative UI library.
 It provides familiar features that React developer expects such as component, state, props, hooks, global state, and router.
-If you familiar with any modern state driven UI framework, you should be able to read or write Dioxus components without knowing Rust.
+If you are familiar with any modern state driven UI framework, you should be able to read or write Dioxus components without knowing Rust.

 ## Examples